Woohoo! Save 15% on meal plans this fall.

 People are at a greater risk of stress eating due to the daily pressures of work and home life, as well as the frequent use of electronic devices.
 Being aware of what prompts stress eating and being prepared to battle the impulse is the best way to combat stress or emotional eating.

 It is quite challenging to change a person's dietary habits.
-The most efficient techniques to cope with stress are to have a healthy meal plan, eat modest amounts of food more regularly at a slower and more frequent pace, avoid fatty and high-sugar foods, reduce salt and caffeine intake, and avoid skipping meals.
+The most efficient techniques to cope with stress are to have a healthy meal plans, eat modest amounts of food more regularly at a slower and more frequent pace, avoid fatty and high-sugar foods, reduce salt and caffeine intake, and avoid skipping meals.
 Some other measures which can help are mentioned below.

 It may be beneficial to talk to an expert nutritionist about different strategies to disrupt the pattern of stress eating.
 A nutritionist may also be able to give you extra information on how to develop healthy eating habits to stay fit and improve your attitude toward food.